oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 * The letter j sound is sometimes made by the letter g.
 * The letters x and y are unassigned and don't change the number value of a word.

+This leads to the following Majoric character positons:

 ## Majoric character positions

 ```